-In 2019 many people are confused regarding the new 2018 Swimming Pools Regulation and associated Standards that apply to Swimming Pool Compliance in NSW.
+In 2020 many people are confused regarding the most recent 2018 Swimming Pools Regulation and associated Standards that apply to Swimming Pool Compliance in NSW.
 Owning a pool with a non compliant fence comes with great risk.
 If a child gets into your pool enclosure and there is an incident, and even worse, an accident or death, you will find yourself self-insured unless you have notified your insurer that you do not hold a Compliance Certificate as per your duty of care.
 All pool enclosures must comply with the NSW swimming pool compliance regulations whether you are familiar with the regulations or not.

 So, what can every swimming pool owner do to avoid the risk of penalties arising from a spot check from your local Council and ensure a safe swimming environment for your family?
 To keep yourself on track, there are some important things that you need to know to comply with the pool fencing regulations in NSW.
 Feel free to Contact POOL CERTIFY with any enquiry.